MINIMUM ORDER: 15 Kits

 How to Test for Fiberglass in the Air

 When we’re asked “how do I test for fiberglass in the air”, we say, now it’s easier than ever with the Fiberglass Test Kit.
 It’s ideal for screening for the presence and identifying fiberglass fibers and other synthetic and man-made fibers in your home, workplace or other indoor space.
 Since airborne fiberglass can have serious adverse health effects, and it’s propensity for particles suspended in the air it’s important to test when you suspect it may be present.

 First, read the provided instructions and identify the area of concern.
 Where do you suspect fiberglass may be present?
-What location are you noticing your symptoms?
+What location are you noticing your manifestations?
 Where might fiberglass get in the air?
 Fiberglass insulation in you air conditioning can degrade get spewed through the system.
 Do you suspect this may be happening?

 Next, use the Bio-Scan to collect your sample.
 After collecting the sample, re-seal the Bio-Scan and complete the chain-of-custody.
 Place the sample in its case into the provided postage-paid envelope.

 Then, your sample is analyzed by an accredited laboratory to provide their accurate and detailed analysis.
 That’s how to test for fiberglass in air, simply and cost-effectively.

-Environmental Diagnostics Laboratory (EDLab) will provide a final report included in the cost of the Fiberglass Screen Check.
+WTI laboratory services will provide a final report included in the cost of the Fiberglass Screen Check.
 Your lab report includes the identification of the presence of and the concentration levels of any fiberglass or other fibers identified.
 Measurements are reported in Counts/cm², and will have guidelines for what is considered to be a normal manageable level, as compared to the total level of each pollutant found in your sample.